parvsharmaa/myindiaa-backend/README.md

     PUT /api/orders/:id - Update an order
     DELETE /api/orders/:id - Cancel an order

-    Payments
+    # Payments

     POST /api/payments - Process a payment

-    Reviews
+    # Reviews

     GET /api/reviews - Get all reviews
     POST /api/reviews - Add a new review

-    Ratings
+    # Ratings

     GET /api/ratings - Get all ratings
     POST /api/ratings - Add a new rating

-    Admin
+    # Admin

     GET /api/admin/orders - Get all orders (admin)
     GET /api/admin/products - Get all products (admin)

-    Mock APIs
+    # Mock APIs

     POST /api/logistics - Mock logistics provider
     POST /api/domains - Mock domain registration

-    Middleware

-    Validation Middleware: Validates incoming data for various routes.
-    Authentication Middleware: Ensures routes are accessed by authenticated users.

-    Security

-    SSL/TLS: Secured communication using SSL/TLS.
-    Helmet: Helps secure Express apps by setting various HTTP headers.
-    Rate Limiting: Limits the number of requests from a single IP address.
-    Scalability
-    Optimized database queries and API performance to handle a high volume of requests.
-    Development
 To run the application in development mode:

-    ```npm run dev```
+    npm run dev
 This will start the server with nodemon, which watches for file changes and restarts the server automatically.